Events

 Each online learning session brings diverse stakeholders together around a different theme, and will include presentations and space for discussion.
 A summary of the event and any related resources are then shared on the event page and are available for all to access.

-CRANK quarterly research meetings
+CRANK research meetings

 These events are part of the Child Marriage Research to Action Network (CRANK).
 They aim to coordinate the global research agenda on child marriage and encourage the uptake of research by policy makers and practitioners.